South American nations at the FIFA World Cup: 1994: Bolivia returns to the World Cup, Colombian tragedy, Brazil's fourth World Cup title

-Brazil and Italy contested the final of the 1994 FIFA World Cup.
-This time, not even Romário could help Brazil win.
-For the first time in the history of the tournament, the final ended in a 0–0, and had to be decided by a penalty shoot-out.
-A large reason for the lack of goals was because both Brazil and Italy had a scheme which prioritised first the defence, and, luck allowing, the attack.
+Brazil and Italy contested the 1994 FIFA World Cup final.
+The hot California weather and both teams prioritizing defence led to few scoring chances, and for the first time in the history of the tournament, the final ended in a 0–0, having to be decided by a penalty shoot-out.
 Brazil won the shoot-out, with the Italians missing three of their four attempts.
-Brazil was thus declared world champions for a fourth time.
+Brazil was thus the first team to win a fourth world championship.
 The trophy was handed to captain Dunga by U.S. vice-president Al Gore.
 Brazil's Romário, with five goals, won the Golden Ball as the tournament's best player.
 Brazilians refer to this tournament as the cup that Romário won for Brazil.

 1998: Brazil too weak in the final

 At the 1998 FIFA World Cup, five nations of South America participated: Argentina, Brazil, Chile, Colombia and Paraguay, with Paraguay qualifying for the first time since 1986.
-Following Brazil's wins over Scotland and Morocco, they were confirmed as group winners with a game to spare.
+Following Brazil's wins over Scotland and Morocco, they were confirmed as group winners with a game to spare, which turned out to be a defeat to Norway.
 Chile conceded equalisers in all of their games, but their three draws were still enough for them to qualify in second place and advance to the knockout stage with a record-low three points.
 Paraguay drew their first two group games 0–0 and then beat Nigeria 3–1 to advance in second place.
 After two matchdays in their group, England and Colombia were level on points prior to their final group game against each other.
 Colombia lost the match 0–2 and were eliminated.
 Argentina advanced with a match to spare after they beat Japan and Jamaica, with Gabriel Batistuta scoring in both games.
 Argentina then beat Croatia to take first place in the group.